 Regular visits and checkups with your doctor are also a good time to:

 These visits are also a good time to talk with your doctor about how you're feeling.
 It's normal to feel frustrated or overwhelmed with all there is to do.
 If you're having trouble coping, your doctor can help.
+And if your health is changing and you have complications from diabetes, work with your doctor to make the right medical decisions for you.
+With your health and quality of life in mind, problem-solve and plan with your doctor.

 Tests to do every year

 - Dental exam.
 See your dentist twice a year for professional cleaning of your teeth and to look for gum disease.
+Seeing your dentist is one part of taking care of your teeth and gums when you have diabetes.

 Eye exams during pregnancy